-\paragraph{The problem of identifying simultaneously drift and fitness} Even in the absence of cellular proliferation, the drift term $\bm{v}_t(\bm{x})$ is in general not uniquely identifiable \cite{maddu2024inferring, schiebinger2021reconstructing, weinreb2018fundamental}.
+\paragraph{The problem of identifying simultaneously drift and fitness} Even in the absence of cellular proliferation, the drift term $\bm{v}_t(\bm{x})$ is in general not uniquely identifiable \cite{maddu2025inferring, schiebinger2021reconstructing, weinreb2018fundamental}.
 Naturally, these same arguments extend to the simultaneous inference of the drift and growth, and furthermore we can expect to mistake drift for growth and vice versa.
-We can gain more insight into this problem by studying analytically an Ornstein-Uhlenbeck (OU) process with quadratic fitness.
+While the approach outlined in Algorithm~\ref{alg:upfi} applies to any nonlinear force field, here we aim to gain theoretical insight into the identifiability problem by analytically studying an Ornstein-Uhlenbeck (OU) process with quadratic fitness, in which the population density remains a Gaussian measure.
 Although OU processes can not capture bifurcations, they have been successfully used to infer non-bifurcating processes in single-cell RNA-seq data \cite{wang2023dictys}.
 For these processes, the drift is a linear function $\bm{v}_{t}(\bm{x}) = \bm{A}_t \bm{x} + \bm{e}_t$ and the matrix $\bm{A}_t$ is directly interpretable as the gene regulatory network driving the process.
 We prove in the appendix the following result for OU processes with quadratic fitness. \begin{restatable}[OU process with quadratic fitness]{proposition}{OUquad} Consider an OU process with quadratic fitness, whose density satisfies